It is God who has wronged me

 Like I said, not how you might have expected Job’s patience to look.
 The man was nothing, if not frank.

 Beleaguered and angry, Job agreed with his accusers in this: Surely, a just God would not allow so much bad to happen to a righteous person.
-Devastated by grief and now pummeled by his friends, Job proposed the only other solution that seemed possible: God had wronged him.
-God had denied him justice!
+Devastated by grief and now pummeled by his friends, Job proposed the only other solution that seemed possible: God had wronged him!

 I know that my Redeemer lives, and he will stand upon the earth at last.
 And after my body has decayed, yet in my body I will see God!
 (Job 19:25-26 NLT)

 Finally out of words, the younger Elihu and the three older men apparently left Job alone.
-Then, a tempest formed, and God spoke to Job from the midst of it (Job 38:1).
+Then, a tempest formed, and God spoke to Job from the midst of it.2

-Imagine the scene.
-Stop for a moment, and put yourself there.
-Imagine how it looked, felt, sounded.
-Imagine what you might think and feel, after everything else that had happened, as a storm suddenly rages and God speaks aloud.
+Imagine how that looked and sounded.
+Imagine how you might feel, after everything else that has happened, as a violent wind shrieks and God speaks aloud.

 Who is this that makes my purpose unclear by saying things that are not true?
 (Job 38:2 NCV).